dmarku/pgs-final/Readme.md

 npm run build
 ```

-This creates a _bundle.js_ file.
+~~This creates a _bundle.js_ file.
 You can then serve the project directory with a HTTP server.
 Load the index.html in a browser.
 You should see a fullscreen 3D scene.
-Use the mouse to pan around the scene, scroll to zoom in and out.
+Use the mouse to pan around the scene, scroll to zoom in and out.~~

+This starts a live server on <http://localhost:10001> that reloads on source code changes.